Poetics and the human imagination in critical thinking and magical discourse.

-EYECORNER PRESS initially focussed on promoting academic writing with an edge, highlighting the individual voice that brings integrity to intellectual rigor in an uncommon way.
+We focus on promoting writing with an edge, highlighting the individual voice that brings integrity to intellectual rigor in an uncommon way.

-All manuscripts honor Raymond Federman’s precepts for the writing of critifiction, the conflation of criticism with fiction.
+We honor Raymond Federman’s precepts for the writing of critifiction, the conflation of criticism with fiction.

 “The term critifiction is used because the discourse that follows is critical as well as fictitious; imagination is used in the sense that it is essential in the formulation of a discourse; plagiarism [read play-giarism] because the writing of a discourse always implies bringing together pieces of other discourses; an unfinished endless discourse because what is presented here is open at both ends, and as such more could be added endlessly.”

 – RAYMOND FEDERMAN, Critifiction, 1993: 49

 Essentially we represent works that are ‘oracular,’ one way or another.
 Some would argue both art and poetry are that already, which would be a fair observation, if only all of this had not been so happily forgotten.
 So we’re here to remind folks of a few histories.
 Art is not just a money machine for the elites, hiding under the label of ‘cultural capital,’ and the poetic and visionary discourse is not just something to be scorned.

 We publish the books we love, and the voices we want to hear.

 OUR PATRON SAINT is grand bibliophile Jean Grolier (c.
 1489/90 – 22 October 1565).
 He sits in the corner of our eye.